Best DIY Home Security Systems

 Top 6 DIY Home Security Systems

-SimpliSafe: Best for Easy Installation
+- SimpliSafe: Best for Easy Installation

-Blue by ADT: Best for No Contract
+- Blue by ADT: Best for No Contract

-Abode: Best for Customization
+- Abode: Best for Customization

-Alder: Best for Medical Alerts
+- Alder: Best for Medical Alerts

-Cove Security: Best for DIY Value
+- Cove Security: Best for DIY Value

-Ooma: Best for Self-Monitoring
+- Ooma: Best for Self-Monitoring

-DIY Home Security Factors to Consider
+DIY Home Security Factors To Consider

 Before buying a DIY home security system, consider the following factors:

-Price: The cost of a DIY security system will depend on the equipment and system you purchase.
+- Price: The cost of a DIY security system will depend on the equipment and system you purchase.
 There’s typically a reduced monthly fee for monitoring without a contract, cutting out cancellation fees.
 Additionally, you won’t have to pay an installation fee.

-Equipment: Many DIY starter kits come with basic equipment such as a control panel, motion sensors, door and window sensors, and signage.
+- Equipment: Many DIY starter kits come with basic equipment such as a control panel, motion sensors, door and window sensors, and signage.
 Some additional equipment may include window break detectors, smoke and water detectors, a DIY home security camera, and optional smart home devices.

-Monitoring Type: When selecting a DIY security system, you can choose if you want to self-monitor or pay for professional monitoring.
+- Monitoring type: When selecting a DIY security system, you can choose if you want to self-monitor or pay for professional monitoring.
 Professional monitoring typically comes with monthly fees, while self-monitoring is usually free, minus any app costs.

 SimpliSafe Home Security

-Pros Can arm or disarm the system from your phone, Amazon Alexa, Apple Watch, etc. System batteries last 10+ years Monthly payments with no contract required Easy to install on your own
+- Can arm or disarm the system from your phone, Amazon Alexa, Apple Watch, etc.

-Cons Remote control and alarm alert options only offered with more expensive monitoring SimpliCam has no facial recognition and may send false alerts May be difficult to use for customers who aren’t tech-savvy
+- Remote control and alarm alert options only offered with more expensive monitoring

-Here’s an overview of SimpliSafe packages below:
+Here’s an overview of three of SimpliSafe’s six packages below:

 SimpliSafe Package Comparison